 - Possess a high school diploma or the equivalent

 - Complete a state-approved practical nursing certificate or degree program with no less than 1,500 hours of clinical training within 12 months

 After completing a PA-approved LPN program in Philadelphia, you’ll take either the NCLEX-PN exam or the State Board Test Pool Exam (SBTPE) as a requirement for licensure.
 You’ll need to:

-Check out LPN programs in Pennsylvania for information on licensure requirements, NCLEX-PN prep materials, and more.
+Check out EduMed’s LPN Programs in Pennsylvania guide for information on licensure requirements, NCLEX-PN prep materials, and more.

 How Much You Can Earn as an LPN in the Philadelphia

 According to the Bureau of Labor Statistics, graduates of LPN programs in Philadelphia earn a good living.
-Those working in the Philadelphia-Camden-Wilmington area earn a median salary of $57,970, which is about $10,000 more than the average LPN earnings in the U.S. The lowest 10% of earners working as LPNs in Philadelphia still make an average of $11,000 more per year than the lowest-earning LPNs across the country.
+As an example, LPNs working in the Philadelphia-Camden-Wilmington area earn a median salary of $57,970, which is about $10,000 more than the average LPN earnings in the U.S. overall.
+The lowest 10% of earners working as LPNs in Philadelphia still make an average of $11,000 more per year than the lowest-earning LPNs across the country.

 Annual Earnings for Licensed Practical Nurses in Philadelphia